Al-Masara: Post-1967

+Institutions

 A seven-member local development committee was established by the Palestinian National Authority (PNA) to administer the village, most which is located in Area B giving the PNA jurisdiction over al-Ma'sara's civil affairs.
 The head of the committee is Mahmoud Alaeddin.

 There is one mosque, al-Ma'sara Mosque, and a primary and secondary school in the village.

+Economy

 Agriculture accounts for 70% of al-Ma'sara's economic activity, while the civil sector makes up 16%.
 The total land area is 973 dunams, of which 42 dunams are designated built-up.
 Most of the remainder is arable land, 505 dunams of which are cultivated.